-Clark Writes Obasanjo, Accuses Him of Increasing Disdain Against N’Delta People
+Clark Writes Obasanjo, Accuses Him of Increasing Disdain against N’Delta People

 Deji Elumoye and Udora Orizu in Abuja

-Elder Statesman and Leader of Pan Niger Delta Forum (PANDEF), Chief Edwin Clark has accused Former President Olusegun Obasanjo of growing disdain and insincerity for the people of Niger Delta.
+Elder Statesman and Leader of Pan Niger Delta Forum (PANDEF), Chief Edwin Clark, has accused former President Olusegun Obasanjo of growing the disdain and insincerity for the people of Niger Delta.

 Obasanjo, had at a recent event organised by the Global Peace Foundation in collaboration with Vision Africa, made utterances that were viewed to be against the Niger Delta region as regards resource control.

-Clark in a personal letter to Obasanjo on Wednesday while expressing his disappointment, said the former President’s comment represent his unending arrogant stance and disposition against the Niger Delta Region.
+Clark in a personal letter to Obasanjo yesterday while expressing his disappointment, said the former president’s comment represent his unending arrogant stance and disposition against the Niger Delta Region.

 He further said the ‘open letter’ also serves as notice that they have withdrawn from the communique issued by Obasanjo at the end of the two days’ meeting.

-“I am not surprised because your open hostility for the Niger Delta region was equally displayed when derivation went down as low as 0% during your period as Military Head of State.
-Even the current 13%, which happened reluctantly under your government later, came about after a sustained legal action to force you to implement what was provided for by the 1999 Constitution.
-The 2005 Political reform Conference recommended 18%.
-But the South-South delegate to the Conference led by me, was against it.
-As we demanded nothing less than 25% for a start.
+“I am not surprised because your open hostility for the Niger Delta region was equally displayed when derivation went down as low as 0 per cent during your period as Military Head of State.
+Even the current 13 per cent, which happened reluctantly under your government later, came about after a sustained legal action to force you to implement what was provided for by the 1999 Constitution.
+The 2005 Political reform Conference recommended 18 per cent.
+But the South-South delegates to the conference led by me, were against it.
+As we demanded nothing less than 25 per cent for a start.
 When we saw the hostility against us, we staged a walk-out.